Gabe Watson: Junior (2004)

 In 2004, Watson earned his third varsity letter.
 He was selected All-Big Ten first-team by coaches, and All-Big Ten second-team by the media.
 Watson played in all 12 games and started final 11 games at defensive tackle.
 He set then career highs in tackles (37), tackles for loss (seven) and sacks (two).
 Watson tied for the team lead among defensive lineman in tackles.

-Watson played at defensive tackle, and recorded one tackle againsty Miami.
+Watson played at defensive tackle, and recorded one tackle against Miami.
 He recorded eight tackles and one tackle for loss at Notre Dame, in his first career start.
 Watson made two tackles against San Diego State.
 He recorded six tackles including one sack against Iowa.
 Watson started at defensive tackle at Indiana.
 He recorded five tackles including one sack against Minnesota.
 Watson recorded one tackle at Illinois.
 He had three tackles and one tackle for a loss at Purdue.
 Watson recorded five tackles against Michigan State.
 He made two tackles and one tackle for a loss against Northwestern.
 Watson recorded three tackles at Ohio State, including a career-best two tackles for loss.
 He recorded one tackle against Texas in the Rose Bowl.